 THE AMERICAN CIVIL WAR

 What is it that draws so many people to study the American Civil War, visit its battlefields, revere its generals as some of America’s greatest heroes?
 What if it was the quality of the literature written during and after the war that created this reverence, this sense of tragic poetry that seems to surround the era like an atmosphere?
-After all, this was a time when even the generals and the presidents were extraordinary writers.
-One of America’s greatest poets, Walt Whitman, was there.
-He was a pacifist deeply moved by the suffering of the soldiers.
+After all, this was a time when even the generals and presidents were extraordinary writers.
+One of America’s greatest and most complicated poets, Walt Whitman, was there.

 VIETNAM VOICES: A BALANCED OPPOSITION

 A necessary first step to understanding Vietnam is to recognize that “Vietnam is a nation, not a war.”
 It is a complex mix of contrasting landscapes, languages, cultures, religions, values and voices.
 It is a society that rests on a system of yin and yang, a balanced opposition.